-Square and Enix were to the two juggernauts of Japanese RPGs in the 1990s, thanks to their Final Fantasy and Dragon Quest franchises.
-But RPGs also take a long time to develop, and the Sony PlayStation, released in Japan in 1994 and America in 1995, needed some kind of representation in the genre.
-This allowed space for some lower budget games to make it the market, the most notable being Camelot’s Beyond the Beyond, Konami’s Suikoden, and Sony’s Wild ARMs.
+Square and Enix were to the two juggernauts of Japanese RPGs in the 1990s, thanks to Final Fantasy and Dragon Quest.
+But before those two flagship franchises were slow to appear on the Sony PlayStation, released in Japan in 1994 and America in 1995, which needed some representation in the genre.
+This allowed space for some lower budget releases to make it into the market, the most notable being Camelot’s Beyond the Beyond, Konami’s Suikoden, and Sony’s Wild ARMs.

 Considered against its successors, the original Wild ARMs is modest in scope.
-That said, every sequel’s success is balanced (or, sometimes, thrown off balance) by its flaws.
-The original, on the other hand, is exactly what it wants to be: An uncomplicated mid-length JRPG that stands out thanks to its unconventional wild west aesthetic.
+But where every sequel is thrown off balance by its flaws, the original is exactly what it wants to be: An uncomplicated mid-sized JRPG that stands out thanks to its unconventional wild west aesthetic.

 Wild ARMs is the story of three protagonists.
-At the beginning, you can choose to play each of their stories, acting as prologues, before the three eventually join and the real adventure begins.
+At the beginning, you can choose to play each of their stories, which act as prologues, before the trio eventually meet and the real adventure begins.

 A silent boy with blue hair and a mysterious past.